-- 8.4 Wherever the employee has such a personal interest they should immediately draw it to the attention of their Line Manager who would normally decide that the employee should not be involved in dealing with that matter.
+- Dealing with friends, family or an organisation with which the employee is associated - Gifts or hospitality - Outside work including paid and non-paid roles - 8.3 There would be a personal interest under 8.2 if in the course of the employee's Council work he/she would normally deal with a matter that would affect him/her, their family, a close personal associate, their property, or an organisation they are associated with.
+For instance, if in the course of the employee's work they would normally deal with a planning application affecting a relative's property or where the employee is involved in processing a payment to an organisation with which the employee is associated. - 8.4 Wherever the employee has such a personal interest they should immediately draw it to the attention of their Line Manager who would normally decide that the employee should not be involved in dealing with that matter.
 This does not mean that the employee can not be trusted but is to protect both the Council's reputation and the employee's reputation against allegations of favouritism.
 In exceptional circumstances where the employee's skills can not be replicated the Manager may allow the employee to undertake the work but put in place other controls such as being copied into all communications. - 8.5 The arrangements must be recorded in writing and communicated to all other employees who need to know what the arrangements are.
 Each Chief Officer should have a register to record all such declarations of interest and any consequential working arrangements promptly in it.
-It is the employee's responsibility to ensure their declaration of interest is recorded. - 8.6 The Council has approved forms which may be used for the reporting and recording of interests, and which give guidance on when to declare an interest and how managers should handle such interests once declared.
+It is the employee's responsibility to ensure their declaration of interest is recorded. - 8.6 The Council has approved forms created an online system which may be used for the reporting and recording of interests, and which gives guidance on when to declare an interest and how managers should handle such interests once declared.
+DOI System

-8.67 Intellectual property
+8.7 Intellectual property